 If you opt your existing national EP patents out of the jurisdiction of the UPC, then they may be opted back in at a later stage, should you decide that you wish to commence an action before the Court.
 This will only be possible if a national action has not commenced in the meantime.

 Any opt-outs of existing national EP patents should be registered during a “sunrise” period of three months before the UPCA enters into force.
 Thus, it would be advisable to consider now whether existing EP patents should be opted out of the jurisdiction of the UPC.

-More detailed information on the new system may be found in our booklet – “European Patents and the Unitary Patent System”
+More detailed information on the new system may be found HERE which includes our booklet – “European Patents and the Unitary Patent System”

 For further information or advice, please get in touch with your usual Abel + Imray contact.